 We appreciate comments on our website.
-Whether you agree or disagree, or just want to add to what's being said, we want to hear from you.
-If you're logged in, commenting is also a good way to highlight your website, improving your search engine optimization.
-But if you add a link directly to your website, it will probably be deleted.
-We might also delete your comment.
+Whether you agree or disagree, or just want to add to what’s being said, we want to hear from you.
+That’s the purpose of commenting.
+If you comment for the sole purpose of driving someone to your website for your business, we’ll probably delete the link and we might delete your comment.

 Please treat our website like it’s our home.
 And we’ll respond in kind.
 If you behave respectfully, we’ll treat you respectfully.
 If you’re rude and offensive, we’ll ask you to leave.